Cocktail Cost Calculator

 • Gross Margin = 12.64 ÷ 15.80 × 100 ≈ 80.0%

-Numbers are rounded to the nearest cent in the display.
+Numbers are rounded to the nearest cent.

 Let’s dive deep.